-Out of the 4 Skill Enhancement Courses, two courses viz. -i) Online Course / In-Plant Training (2 weeks) / One month Internship / mini project is mandatory.
+Out of the 4 Skill Enhancement Courses, two courses viz. - i) Online Course / In-Plant Training (2 weeks) / One month Internship / mini project and ii) soft skills are mandatory.
 The Online Course to be studied, the organization to be chosen for In-Plant Training or One month internship is to be validated or approved by a panel of members comprising of the Department Faculty, before a student pursues the same.